igreen1/Graphics/documents/commentary.md

 We took a ThreeJS approach to this library, so the programmer requirements are similar to ThreeJS.
 Users of our library must create their objects (though we've provided some nifty geometries to help), group them, place them in the scene, and define their own animations.
 Animations can be defined either directly as matrix transformations or as groupings of some of our basics transformations.
 The user must also add their objects to the universe via a simple function call.
 While we split up our universe code, this is not required.
 So, the user can directly interact with our universe in React with the right React know-how.

 The user, in short, defines a scene (either a scene or Universe) and either grabs a React component wrapping a canvas, or just the canvasref element.

+The user has to manually implement geometry/mesh caching to improve efficiency (especially on load times).
+This was to be added after recommendations from Prof. But these recommendations were received on May 5th and its finals week.

 ## How much code for using your library is the same at the application level, regardless of the specific scene?